Asingh524/Udacity-Cloud-DevOps-Capstone/README.md

 Testing the pipeline

-Make sure you have a working jenkins with a token on your github repo in order to take changes done by developpers.
+Make sure you have a working jenkins with a token on your github repo in order to take changes done by developers.
 The pipeline is described in the the Jenkinsfile Activate the repo scanning by jenkins in order to run automatically the pipeline or run the pipeline manually after changes.